Marchand does it again in OT as Bruins beat Blue Jackets 2-1

+BOSTON (AP) — Conor McGregor fired up the Bruins with a pregame speech.
+Brad Marchand paid him tribute by doing a rendition of the MMA fighter’s walk after he scored his winner.

-BOSTON (AP) — Brad Marchand scored 3:30 into the overtime, lifting the Boston Bruins to a 2-1 victory over the Columbus Blue Jackets on Saturday night.
+Marchand scored 3:30 into the overtime, lifting Boston to a 2-1 victory over the Columbus Blue Jackets on Saturday night.

+“Yeah, I kind of wanted, was hoping to score just to do it before the game,” Marchand said of copying McGregor’s entrance into rings.
+“It’s not every day you have an icon here in the room.
+I just wanted to have a little fun with it.”

+“He’s an incredible guy, very energetic,” Marchand said.
+“He was humble.
+He was happy to be here.
+He’s expressed that to everyone.
+It was an honor to meet him.
+It was great to have him here.
+It’s something we’ll remember.”

 The win snapped Boston’s three-game losing streak that came after it earned at least a point in 19 straight games.
-Patrice Bergeron had a power-play goal for the Bruins and set up the game-winner.
+Patrice Bergeron had a power-play goal for the Bruins and set up the winner.

 Bergeron spun around and fed Marchand in the right circle, where Marchand one-timed a shot as he went to one knee for his 15th OT goal, most in team history.
+Then the winger did a little shimmy — with his arms moving back and forth — as he skated to toward the bench before he was mobbed by his teammates.

+“It goes to that chemistry,” Bergeron said.
+“We know where each other are going to be on the ice mostly at all times.”

 Backup goalie Jaroslav Halak made 24 saves for the Bruins.
 He kept it tied at 1 by making a glove stop on Zach Werenski’s wrist shot from the left circle with 5 ½ minutes to play in the third.